wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-safe-links/includes/2-create-policies-using-defender.md

 Safe Links is a feature in Microsoft Defender for Office 365 that provides URL scanning of inbound email messages in mail flow, and time of selection verification of URLs and links in email messages and in other locations.
 There's no built-in or default Safe Links policy.
 To get Safe Links scanning of URLs, you must create one or more Safe Links policies.

-You can configure Safe Links policies in Microsoft 365 Defender or in Windows PowerShell.
+You can configure Safe Links policies in the Microsoft 365 Defender portal or in PowerShell (Exchange Online PowerShell for eligible Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes, but with Microsoft Defender for Office 365 add-on subscriptions).

 The basic elements of a Safe Links policy are: